-China, SE Asian states push trade pact despite India doubts
+Thailand says new Asian trade deal to be signed in 2020

 Another advantage for Southeast Asian countries from having relative heavyweight India in the trade pact would be less domination by China.

-Longstanding rivals China and India, which fought a border war in 1962, clashed verbally in recent days over India’s decision to formally revoke the constitutional autonomy of the disputed Muslim majority state of Kashmir.
+Longstanding rivals China and India, which fought a border war in 1962, have clashed verbally in recent days over India’s decision to formally revoke the constitutional autonomy of the disputed Muslim majority state of Kashmir.

 The U.S. decision to send a lower level delegation to the summits this year has raised regional concerns that it can no longer be relied on as a counterweight to China’s increasing regional might.